tminglei/binder-swagger-java/README.md

 [![Build Status](https://travis-ci.org/tminglei/binder-swagger-java.svg?branch=master)](https://travis-ci.org/tminglei/binder-swagger-java)

-Given the `swagger.json`, [swagger ui](http://petstore.swagger.io/) can dynamically build the web client, to enable online browsing your APIs, sending request and receiving response from your rest services.
+Given the `swagger.json`, [`swagger ui`](http://petstore.swagger.io/) can dynamically build the web client, to enable online browsing your APIs, sending request and receiving response from your rest services.

 `binder-swagger-java` was designed to help construct the swagger object, corresponding to `swagger.json`, and let it accessible from swagger ui or other http visitors.

-_p.s. and, of course, you can use [form-binder-java](https://github.com/tminglei/form-binder-java) mappings, when constructing the swagger object. ;-)_
+## Why another wheel?
+We used dynamic types in our projects, that is, we didn't define java beans (static types) for API inbound/outbound parameters, instead, we used json, map, list, etc. directly.
+Existing frameworks, e.g. `springfox`, don't support dynamic types, and can't be enhanced to support them.

+So, I created `binder-swagger-java`, which enable you use [`form-binder-java`](https://github.com/tminglei/form-binder-java) to define dynamic types, and use them as API inbound/outbound parameters.

+> _p.s. `binder-swagger-java` based on [`swagger-models`](https://github.com/swagger-api/swagger-core) directly, allow to operate the swagger object directly when necessary, so it's more expressive in theory._

 ## How to use
 0) add the dependency to your project: